Andrew Leipus

-Andrew Leipus (born 9 January 1970, Adelaide, Australia) is a physiotherapist.
+Andrew Leipus (born 9 January 1970, Adelaide, Australia) is an APA titled sports and exercise physiotherapist.

 Since October 1999, he has worked for the Board of Control for Cricket in India as the physiotherapist of the Indian national cricket team.

-Leipus retired at the end of 2004.
+Leipus retired from touring at the end of 2004 after over 5 years.
 He was credited for substantially upgrading the Cricket team's medical conditions and treatment.
-In addition to improving facilities and treatment options (he legendarily found on his first day that the team's first aid kit was out of Band-Aids), he encouraged the team to start training in gyms.
+In addition to improving facilities and treatment options (he legendarily found on his first day that the team's first aid kit did not even have a Band-Aid), he encouraged the team to start strength training in gyms.
 These training sessions led to a great improvement in the team's fitness level and, eventually, its level of play.